xbeaulac/starter/README.md

 ## Next Steps (The Innovative Part)

-Once you have iterated through the CRUD operations, you can change the data you want through the UI.
-That means you have a fully functional web app!
+Once you can perform CRUD operations through the UI, you have a fully functional web app!
 Congratulations! \
-Moving forward, ask your users or yourself what the most _useful_ way to read the data would be. _Useful_ frontend features include:
+Moving forward, ask your users or yourself, "What's the most useful way to read the data?"
+Useful frontend features include:
+* Robust Forms (File Upload, Segmented Controls, Sliders, etc.)
-* Pagination, Filtering, and Sorting tables
+* Robust Tables (Pagination, Filtering, Sorting, etc.)
+* Lists or Search Results
+* Galleries or Grids
 * Dashboards
-* Galleries/Grids
 * Charts
 * Maps

-* File uploads
-* Search
-* Infinite scrolling
+Find the most effective way to read and understand your data. \
-* The sky is the limit!
+This is the creative part of web development.
+The sky is the limit!